netdata/netdata/docs/step-by-step/step-03.md

 applications.
 It connects all your Netdata agents through your _web browser_, allowing you to move between different nodes quickly and use the Nodes View to see a handful or hundreds of Netdata-monitored nodes on a single screen.

-So, if you're keeping tabs on multiple systems with Netdata, Netdata Cloud gives you all the benefits of a centralized monitoring solution while distributing the workload to each agent.
+If you're keeping tabs on multiple systems with Netdata, Netdata Cloud gives you all the benefits of a centralized monitoring solution while distributing the workload to each agent.

 That makes Netdata Cloud both comprehensive and lightweight.
 The best of both worlds!